Regional Priority Areas

 Colorado

-Through Trinchera Blanca and Tercio Foundations, The Moore Charitable Foundation works to protects the land, habitat and quality of life in Colorado’s San Luis Valley, the Culebra Range, and surrounding areas.
-We partner with organizations focused on preserving large open spaces and protecting land in perpetuity through conservation easements; advancing forest and riparian health and preventing devastating wildfires; fostering collaboration to increase the pace and quality of conservation in the West; and supporting educational and community organizations in the region.
+Through the Trinchera and Tercio Foundations, The Moore Charitable Foundation works to protect the lands, watersheds, and quality of life in Colorado’s San Luis Valley, the Culebra Range, and surrounding areas.
+The Trinchera and Tercio Foundations partner with organizations focused on preserving large open spaces and groundwater through conservation easements, advancing forest and riparian health, fostering collaboration to increase conservation in the West, and supporting community organizations in the region.

 Learn More